 I used to find the endless droning of the engines, the rush of the air past the fuselage and the hiss of the air conditioning on a long flight very draining and tiring.

-Then I bought my first pair of noise cancelling headphones and from then on I wouldn’t fly without them.
+Then I bought my first pair of noise cancelling bluetooth headphones and from then on I wouldn’t fly without them.
 I consider them the most important of my long haul flight gadgets, not just for trying to sleep but for making the journey much more relaxing and less tiring.

 Yes, I know that they are not exactly gadgets to make flying more comfortable, well not physically, but they certainly will make flying more mentally comfortable.

 If you fly regularly then seriously consider buying a pair.
 Trust me – you won’t regret it.